Stop sweeping it under the carpet. Ignoring issues with your website won't make them disappear — upgrading means taking action.

 Marketing — your website has to sell you, your product or your service, it’s your best sales tool.
 Involves lead generation, content creation, SEO and social media.

 Before you design anything, you need to transfer your brand to your website.
-Ensure you have a great logo design, specific website goals and content direction.
+Ensure you have a great logo design and consider using negative space and other design techniques, specific website goals and content direction.
 The three brands below dominate the sports world, and their logos are ingrained into our minds!

 All websites need to be visually appealing; it doesn't matter whether you’re showcasing work or have a blog as your homepage.
 If your site doesn’t look good, you’ll lose any credibility you had.
 And remember, different sites are appealing for different reasons; a retail website would have a different style to a manufacturing website.